bugfender/bugfender-maui/README.md

  * `Uri SendIssue(string title, string markdown)`: send information about an exceptional situation you need to look into.
 This will force all logs in the current session to be sent, even if log sending is disabled.
  * `Uri SendUserFeedback(string subject, string message)`: send user feedback that will appear in the dashboard.
 This will force all logs in the current session to be sent, even if log sending is disabled.
  * `Uri SendCrash(string title, string text)`: manually send crash information.
-Usually you do not want to use this,enable automated crash reporting instead.
+Usually you do not want to use this, enable automated crash reporting instead.
 This will force all logs in the current session to be sent, even if log sending is disabled.

 ## Full reference